cysouw/diathesis/text/c10_participle.md

 **Notes**

-There are various *machen + sich + Partizip* constructions that do not appear to be transparently related anymore to the finite usage of the main verb [@next].
+There are various *machen+sich+Partizip* constructions that do not appear to be transparently related anymore to the finite usage of the main verb [@next].

 ::: ex
 - Ich mache mich auf alles gefasst.